Real Estate Investment

 The 70 rule calculator is the fastest way to filter out bad flip deals before you waste time on due diligence.
-Here's how it works — and how to apply it in Palm Beach, Broward, and Miami-Dade.
+Here's how it works, and how to apply it in Palm Beach, Broward, and Miami-Dade.

 What is the 70 rule calculator?

-- Maximum Offer = (ARV × 0.70) − Estimated Repair Costs
+- Maximum Offer = (ARV x 0.70) - Estimated Repair Costs

-70 rule calculator example in South Florida
+70 rule calculator example in south florida

 - ARV: $420,000